Codeguy225/Olympic-Games-1896-2024/README.md

 - **Statistical Analysis:** Use statistical methods, such as ANOVA, to test hypotheses about medal outcomes.
 Machine Learning (Optional): Implement predictive models to forecast medal outcomes based on historical data.

-# **Results**

-Trends and Insights: Key findings related to medal distribution, athlete age, and hosting advantages.
-Medal Efficiency: Comparison of efficiency metrics across continents and over time.
-Impact of Hosting: Analysis of the influence of hosting the Games on a nation's medal count and overall performance.
-Conclusions
-The analysis reveals significant patterns in Olympic success, influenced by factors such as athlete age, hosting advantages, and continental efficiency.
-Hosting the Olympics often provides a boost in performance, while trends in medal efficiency highlight the competitive dynamics across different regions.

-# **Dependencies**

-Python 3.x

-Jupyter Notebook

-pandas

-numpy

-matplotlib

-seaborn

-scikit-learn (optional)

-statsmodels

 # **Visualizations**

 ## **Total Medals Awarded Each Year (1896-2024).**